-PRESCRIP-TEC conducts implementation research in four countries over three continents: Bangladesh and India in Asia, Uganda in Africa, and Slovakia in Eastern Europe.
-We will improve existing screening protocols in the four countries.
-In this research universities, cancer institutes and non-governmental organisations from these countries collaborate with the University Medical Center Groningen and the Female Cancer Foundation in the Netherlands.
+PRESCRIP-TEC conducts implementation research in four countries over three continents: Bangladesh and India in Asia, Uganda in Africa, and Slovakia in Europe.
+We are improving existing screening protocols in the four countries.

 All over the world, the use of mobile devices, social media, and modern communication technology is spreading quickly.
 Also women with limited health literacy or limited internet access, are using the technology more and more.
-PRESCRIP-TEC will investigate to which extent the range of social mobilisation options can be expanded for prevention and screening of cervical cancer.
+PRESCRIP-TEC is investigating to which extent the range of awareness raising and community mobilisation options can be expanded for prevention and screening of cervical cancer.